Murders Per Capita By City In Pennsylvania For 2025

 Methodology: How we calculated the murder capitals of Pennsylvania

-While there are surveys and public polls on what cities in a state are the most dangerous, we didn’t want to rely on speculation and opinion.
-Instead, we looked at the hard numbers from the FBI’s last year of reporting.
-Specifically, we analyzed the FBI’s Uniform Crime Report which summarizes the number of murders that may happen in each city per year.
+While there are surveys and public polls on what cities in a state are the most dangerous, we wanted to rely on something other than speculation and opinion.
+Instead, we used Saturday Night Science to compare the hard numbers from the FBI’s last year of reporting.
+Specifically, we analyzed the FBI’s Uniform Crime Report, which summarizes the number of murders in each city annually.

-We only looked every single city in Pennsylvania for which FBI data was available for the most recent FBI Crime In The United States.
-That left us with 35 cities to rank.
+We only looked at every single city in Pennsylvania for which FBI data was available for the most recent FBI Crime In The United States.
+That left us with 62 cities to rank.

 If you’re looking at the places in Pennsylvania with the most murders, and where residents have the highest chances of being killed themselves, this is an accurate list.
 Again, these statistics are an indication of where crimes occur, not a statement about the effectiveness of the law enforcement in the areas they serve.